uwcartlab/Webmapping-Dev/Chapter11/readme.md

 In Example 2.2, we apply blue stroke to the `selected` style, and add a `2px` stroke width.
 We use this method of adjusting the style because it makes the dehighlighting process simpler, which we'll discuss shortly.
 Note there are multiple ways to adjust the style of elements when they're highlighted!

-In order to make this function work, we need to call it from `"mouseover"` event listeners attached to our `regions` block and our `circles` block (Example 2.3), a common solution for coordinated visualizations, but one that is not mobile-friendly.
+In order to make this function work, we need to call it from `"mouseover"` event listeners attached to our `midwest` block and our `circles` block (Example 2.3), a common solution for coordinated visualizations, but one that is not mobile-friendly.

 ###### Example 2.3: Adding mouseover event listeners in _main.js_

-        //add midwest states regions to map
+        //add midwest states to map
         var midwest = map
             .selectAll(".midwest")
             .data(midwestStates)